Lucas3oo/cloudformation-gradle-plugin/README.md

 ```

 ### Example 3
 In a large complex setup there are more than one template and consequently a lot more stack parameters.
-Sometime you need to have the same value as input to several stacks and following DRY you need to be able to have variables in the properties files where you have the stacks parameters.
+Sometimes you need to have the same value as input to several stacks and following DRY you need to be able to have variables in the properties files where you have the stacks parameters.

 The following example has two stacks which shares an S3 bucket.
 One creates it and the other consumes it.
 So the bucket name needs to be as a parameter to both of them.
 Also the a DB password is needed and you don't want to have that as clear text in the environment's properties files.
 The example is simply base 64 encoding the password but in real life it shall be encrypted of course.